NOUIY/aws-cdk-guide/v2/testing.md

 ------

-Now we can assert that the Lambda function and the Amazon SNS subscription were created\.
+Now we can assert that the Lambda function and the Amazon SNS subscription were created.

 ------
 #### [ TypeScript ]